tetracorp/k240/docs/_posts/2018-06-17-miscellaneous-features.md

 ### Land on hangar

-If you order a ship to Land on Surface, it randomly chooses a square to ladn on.
+If you order a ship to Land on Surface, it randomly chooses a square to land on.
 If it chooses a square with a hangar in it, it will land _in_ the hangar instead.

-### Free temporary gravity nullifier
+### Free temporary Gravity Nullifier

-At the start of the game, for a limited time period, your colony and the enemy colony is affected by a temporary Gravity Nullifier effect.
+At the start of the game, for a limited time period, your colony and the enemy colony are affected by a temporary Gravity Nullifier effect.
 This is hard to notice, because it has normally worn off by the time you buy the Asteroid Tracker blueprint that lets you see asteroid speed.
+However, you receive Asteroid Tracker automatically when fighting the Tylarans.

 ### Asteros half-life